Khajarasool27/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-### Step 1: Input the number of variables and the augmented matrix [A|B].
+### Step 1: Start the process and input the augmented matrix of size n × (n+1) for n equations and n unknowns.

-### Step 2: Perform forward elimination to convert the matrix into upper triangular form.
+### Step 2: Perform forward elimination to convert the matrix into upper triangular form by eliminating the entries below the pivot element.

-### Step 3: For each row, eliminate the elements below the pivot using row operations.

-### Step 4: Check for division by zero to avoid invalid operations.
+### Step 3: Check for zero pivots to avoid division by zero.
+If found, terminate the process.

-### Step 5: Apply back substitution starting from the last equation to find unknowns.
+### Step 4: Perform backward substitution starting from the last equation to find the values of unknowns one by one.

-### Step 6: Display the solution for each variable.
+### Step 5: Display the solution of all variables and end the process.

 ## Program:
 ```